Pamela Brooks

-Pamela Brooks (born 11 February 1966 in Essex, England) is a British writer of non-fiction books.
-She also writes romance novels under the pseudonym of Kate Hardy, and formerly wrote erotic novels such as Lucinda Chester, Evelyn D'Arcy, Chelsea Miller and Pamela Rochford.
-Her novels won three Love Story of the Year awards by the Romantic Novelists' Association: in 2008, Breakfast at Giovanni's; in 2014, Bound by a Baby; in 2021, A Will, a Wish and A Wedding.
+Pamela Brooks (born 11 February 1966) is a British writer of non-fiction books.
+She also writes romance novels and crime novels under the pseudonym of Kate Hardy.
+Her romance novels have won three Love Story of the Year awards by the Romantic Novelists' Association: in 2008, Breakfast at Giovanni's; in 2014, Bound by a Baby; in 2021, A Will, a Wish and A Wedding.

 Biography

-Pamela Brooks was born in Essex, England, UK and grew up in Norfolk, England, UK.
+Brooks was born in Essex, England, and grew up in Norfolk.
 At university, she specialized in Old English and Thomas Hardy.
-She married Gerard "Gerry" and settled in Norwich, Norfolk, where she sold her first novel.
+After graduation, she moved to Norwich, Norfolk, married Gerard, and sold her first novel.
 They have two children, Chris and Chloë.